 Partnering with Other Systems

-The information and resources here are intended to support your efforts to develop stronger connections between the homelessness response system and other community systems.
+The information and resources here are intended to support your efforts to develop stronger connections between the homelessness response system and other community systems and partners.

 Keep checking back here as we will be regularly updating materials and adding further resources.

 See sections below for information and resources to connect with many different system partners.
 Remember, you can also always search on the Homeless Hub and the Homelessness Learning Hub for further information.